Prairie Park updates

 May 31, 2023

 Report #1: Initial surveys of the Prairie Park Nature Center remnant have been completed.
 There were some observations of resprouting among our hardier prairie species, and several species seem to have only been lightly affected by the herbicide spraying.
-This, combined with incomplete coverage of the site gives us some hope for, at the very least, a partial recovery.
+This, combined with incomplete coverage of the spraying at the site, gives us some hope for, at the very least, a partial recovery.
 However, at this time it is too early to draw any conclusions about the long-term effects of the spraying.
 We will return to sample in July and September this year and again next June, at which point we will be able to look at the recovery of the plant community and determine what measures are needed to assist the prairie in its recovery.

 May 22, 2023

-Researchers Sara Baer, Kelly Kindscher, Caleb Morse and Nathaniel Weickert met at the prairie remnant for baseline monitoring and to develop a plan for monitoring throughout the season.
+Initial overview: Researchers Sara Baer, Kelly Kindscher, Caleb Morse and Nathaniel Weickert met at the prairie remnant for baseline monitoring and to develop a plan for monitoring throughout the season.
 Morse very recently had developed a list of native and invasive species at the site; with minor revisions, this list will be used for monitoring the site following the spraying.
 See May 22 photos.